Swap in your own React components

 providersCustom React Context providers that will wrap the entire Admin Panel.
 More details.

-actionsAn array of Custom Components to be rendered in the header of the Admin Panel, providing additional interactivity and functionality.
+actionsAn array of Custom Components to be rendered within the header of the Admin Panel, providing additional interactivity and functionality.

 viewsOverride or create new views within the Admin Panel.
 More details.